 Change is inevitable, and healthy growth requires informed citizens.
-Any member of the public who takes an interest in the physical cultivation of Arizona cities should learn its processes, if not also get involved directly.
-This can be done as an individual, as a member of an official committee, or by participating in a local neighborhood association.
+Any member of the public who takes an interest in the physical cultivation of Arizona’s cities should learn its processes.
+Living in a republic style democracy means people make decisions on your behalf, and in your name, every single day.
+Still, there’s a lot you can do to effect what gets done, or at least be heard.
+You can get involved as an individual, as a member of an official committee, or by participating in a local neighborhood association.

 The truly best way to learn is to observe or participate in the process first-hand.

 As you are about to read, there are numerous ways in which the public can effect private development.
-Each involve understanding why we bother to pay attention to such things, the process of law itself, and the rights of private property owners versus the public-at-large.
+Each involve understanding why we bother to pay attention to such things, the processes of law, and the rights of private property owners versus the public-at-large.